JanneMattila/azure-policy-evaluator/README.md

 $nsg |  Set-AzNetworkSecurityGroup
 ```

-It might work just fine and your policy does not block you from doing that.
+Your policy _might_ not block this time and your inbound rule is successfully created.
+This is exactly what you don't want to happen.

 Above can happen if other one is sending full NSG object: